 This is why it’s important to know your enemy.
 We know Candida feeds on sugar to grow and multiply, but with one-third of the biofilm itself being made of glucose and the rest being complex polysaccharides (sugars), sugar is also what it needs to keep protecting itself from being eradicated.
 It’s not as simple as cutting off its sugar supply, because your body needs glucose for your blood sugar.
 It takes a coordinated 5-step approach to beat the biofilm and cut down the Candida population.

-- Clean House with Antifungal Supplements.
-Now that you’ve broken down Candida’s defenses, it’s wide open for attack, both from your immune system and from antifungals.
+Now that you’ve broken down Candida’s defenses, it’s wide open for attack, both from your immune system and from supplements.
 My go-to is Y-C Cleanse.
-This powerful homeopathic liquid contains the perfect balance of antifungals and immune boosters, to keep you feeling strong while your body cleans up the Candida colonies.
+This powerful homeopathic liquid contains the perfect balance of yeast-fighting support and immune boosters, to keep you feeling strong while your body cleans up the Candida colonies.

-- Refortify with Probiotics.
 Bring your microbiome back into balance by increasing your probiotic populations.
-Taking a good quality probiotic and prebiotic like Flora-Key from UNI KEY Health to “seed and feed” a new healthy probiotic population to crowd out Candida and support optimal immune function.
+Taking a good quality probiotic and prebiotic like Flora-Key can help to “seed and feed” a new healthy probiotic population to crowd out Candida and support optimal immune function.

-Have you felt the sting of a sugar-loaded quarantine period?
-How have you worked to balance your candida levels?
+Are you feeling the sting from a sugar-loaded season of life?
+How have you worked to balance your Candida levels?
+Post a comment below to join the conversation.